 • You provide students with categories/areas to focus on when giving feedback, for example: Grammar, structure, sentences, creativity, etc.

 Video: Record and submit a 5 to 10-minute video of your instruction demonstrating how you teach and support student to student feedback.
 This should include at least two of the following: structure and opportunity for student self-assessment; reflection on learning intentions and success criteria; goal-setting and planning to close the gap between current and target performance.
+Be sure to follow your district/charter guidelines for student privacy.

 Student Work: Submit 3 samples of learner work for which student to student feedback was generated and acted upon.
 Include work from both before and afterwards, as well as the actual feedback, to demonstrate the effect of the student to student feedback.
+Be sure to follow your district/charter guidelines for student privacy.

 Lesson Plan: Submit 2 detailed lesson plans demonstrating your use of student to student feedback to support learning.
 Each lesson plan should include at least 2 of the following: structure and opportunity for student to student feedback; use of learning intentions and success criteria; goal-setting and planning to close the gap between current and target performance.